praxis-live/pxg/README.md

 ## Create your own SubGraph (.pxg) file

-There is not currently a way to export SubGraph files, however they are easy to create.
-Simply select the component(s) you wish to reuse within the patcher window.
-Open your favourite text editor, and copy & paste the selected components from Praxis LIVE into the editor.
-Save the resulting text file with a .pxg extension.
-You can then drag this file from the File Manager into the patcher window.
+Simply select the component(s) you wish to reuse within the patcher window, right-click and select `Export` to save a PXG file.
+You can then drag this file from the File Manager into the patcher window, or import into the palette.

 Please share!